DavitTec/bashit/README.md

 <details>
 <summary>bashit</summary>

-Bash history Dump (bshd) aims to be a small script to manage bash history with a set of purposful set of added features.
+Bash history Dump (bshd) aims to be a small script to manage bash history with a purposful set of added features.

 [more>](./scripts/bashit.md)